felixchenfy/Monocular-Visual-Odometry/README.md

 ## 1.4.
 Local Map

 **Insert keyframe:** If the relative pose between current frame and previous keyframe is large enough with a translation or rotation larger than the threshold, insert current frame as a keyframe.
 Do feature matching between current and previous keyframe.
 Get inliers by epipoloar constraint.
 If a inlier keypoint hasn't been triangulated before, then triangulate it and push it to local map.
+All map points have a unique ID.

 **Clean up local map:** Remove map points that are: (1) not in current view, (2) whose view_angle is larger than threshold, (3) rarely be matched as inlier point.
 (See Slambook Chapter 9.4.)